 Chemical substance

-Chemical substances exist as solids, liquids, gases, or plasma, and may change between these phases of matter with changes in temperature or pressure and time.
-Chemical substances may be combined or converted to others by means of chemical reactions.
+Chemical substances can exist in several different physical states or phases (e.g. solids, liquids, gases, or plasma) without changing their chemical composition.
+Substances transition between these phases of matter in response to changes in temperature or pressure.
+Some chemical substances can be combined or converted into new substances by means of chemical reactions.
+Chemicals that do not possess this ability are said to be inert.

 1. ^ Hale, Bob (2013-09-19).
 Necessary Beings: An Essay on Ontology, Modality, and the Relations Between Them.
 OUP Oxford.
 ISBN 9780191648342.
 Archived from the original on 2018-01-13.